 With your accumulated expenses you can now fill out the expense worksheet.
-The worksheet uses the expense categories for a Schedule C most relevant to sole proprietors, but they can also be used for any corporate or partnership tax return as well.
+The worksheet uses the expense categories for a Schedule C and details what is most relevant to gig economy workers, but it can also be used for any corporate or partnership tax return as well.

 You should hold onto all proof of payments through tax season and at least four years after.
 It's great to have paper copies as well as electronic ones, even if that is just snapping a picture of each with your phone.
+PRO TIP The IRS understands you may not have a receipt for every expense, so look closely at one or more documents that show the information they need: That you paid the expense; the amount you paid; the date you paid it, and a description of the item purchased, or service received.